Perfect for families, pets, walkers and cyclists

 Seacliff Beach is entered through a private road off the A198 at Auldhame.
 It is a wonderfully sheltered spot containing Seacliff Harbour, said to be the smallest harbour in the UK.
 Great views of Tantallon Castle which looms on a cliff overlooking the beach.
 Sandy beach, ideal for families and water sports, with excellent rock pools at either end of the beach.

 Also known as Ravensheugh Sands, this beach has its own wild charm and is normally very quiet.
-Walk through the woods along one of the many paths which wind their way through the links, finally emerging out onto the huge sandy bay with dramatic views of the Bass Rock.
+Walk through the woods along one of the many paths which wind their way through the links, finally emerging from the forest out onto the huge sandy bay with dramatic views of the Bass Rock.
+20 miles from Drummohr via the A1.

-A long narrow strip with a rocky shoreline, which when submerged at high water exposes geologically interesting rocks.
+A long narrow strip with a rocky shoreline, which when submerged at high water exposes geologically interesting rocks and extensive limestone outcrops.
 The foreshore gives way to a series of sandy, shingle and pebble beaches.
 The whitewashed lighthouse at Barns Ness, dating from 1901, was built by David Stevenson.
-Added to this are great views out to sea and the sounds of a plethora of bird life
+Added to this are great views out to sea and the sounds of a plethora of bird life.
+30-minute drive on the A1.

 A small quiet beach lying in the shadow of Torness Power Station.
-One attraction of this beach is the walkway along the seawall of the power station.
+26 miles from the coastal campsite at Drummohr, with a walkway along the seawall of the power station.
 Good for sea fishing due to the warm waters around the power station.

 Almost hidden behind